-- CPLP is organized in a jurisdiction outside the United States that grants an equivalent exemption from tax to corporations organized in the United States (an "Equivalent Exemption"); - · CPLP satisfies the "Publicly Traded Test" (as described below); and - · CPLP meets certain substantiation, reporting and other requirements.
+- · CPLP is organized in a jurisdiction outside the United States that grants an equivalent exemption from tax to corporations organized in the United States (an "Equivalent Exemption"); - CPLP satisfies the "Publicly Traded Test" (as described below); and - · CPLP meets certain substantiation, reporting and other requirements.

 The Publicly Traded Test requires that one or more classes of equity representing more than 50% of the voting power and value in a non-U.S. corporation be "primarily and regularly traded" on an established securities market either in the United States or in a jurisdiction outside the United States that grants an Equivalent Exemption.
 The Section 883 Regulations provide, in pertinent part, that equity interests in a non-U.S. corporation will be considered to be "primarily traded" on an established securities market in a given country if the number of units of equity that are traded during any taxable year on all established securities markets in that country exceeds the number of units in each such class that are traded during that year on established securities markets in any other single country.
 Equity of a non-U.S. corporation will be considered to be "regularly traded" on an established securities market under the Section 883 Regulations if one or more classes of equity of the corporation that, in the aggregate, represent more than 50% of the combined vote and value of the non-U.S. corporation are listed on such market and certain trading volume requirements are met or deemed met as described below.
-For this purpose, if one or more "5% Unitholders" (i.e., a holder of common units holding, actually or constructively, at least 5% of the vote and value of a class of equity (will not be treated as primarily and regularly traded on an established securities market (the "Closely Held Block Exception").
+For this purpose, if one or more "5% Unitholders" (i.e., a holder of common units holding, actually or constructively, at least 5% of the vote and value of a class of equity haded on an established securities market (the "Closely Held Block"), such class of equity will not be treated as primarily and regularly traded on an established securities market (the "Closely Held Block Exception").

 CPLP is organized under the laws of the Republic of the Marshall Islands.
 The U.S. Treasury Department has recognized the Republic of the Marshall Islands as a jurisdiction that grants an Equivalent Exemption.
-Consequently, CPLP's U.S. Source International Transportation Income (including, for this purpose, (i) any such income earned by subsidiaries that have properly elected to be treated as partnerships or disregarded as entities separate from CPLP for United States federal income tax purposes and (ii) any such income earned by subsidiaries that are corporations for United States federal income tax purposes, are organized in a jurisdiction that grants an Equivalent Exemption and whose outstanding stock is owned 50% or more by value by CPLP) will be exempt from United States federal income taxation provided CPLP meets the Publicly Traded Test.
+Consequently, CPLP's U.S. Source International Transportation Income (including, for this purpose, (i) any such income earned by subsidiaries that have properly elected to be treated as partnerships or disregarded as entities separate from CPLP for United States federal income tax purposes and (ii) any such income earned by subsidiaries that are corporations for United States federal income taxation provided CPLP meets the Publicly Traded Test.
 CPLP's common units are listed exclusively on the Nasdaq Global Market, and based on past trading patterns, CPLP believes that its common units have been and are "primarily traded" on established securities markets within the United States.